 "The study clearly showed that the circadian rhythm is of clinical importance", - commented Michel Oviz, a cardiologist from the hospital Louis Pradel, France.
 According to him, high-risk patients is better to carry out operations in the afternoon.

-John O'Neill from the Laboratory of Molecular Biology of the Medical Research Council in Cambridge believes that the results are accurate, but predictable.
+John O'Neill from the Laboratory of Molecular Biology of the Medical Research Council in Cambridge believes that accurate, but the results are predictable.

 It was shown that the "owls" and "larks" different genetic chronotype to determine whether the body to function better in the afternoon or at night.